Hadžiefendić Legion: Muslim autonomy movement

-Faced with continued attacks on Muslim villages in eastern Bosnia by the Serb–chauvinist Chetniks, and the inability or unwillingness of the NDH authorities to protect the Muslim population, local Muslim leaders pushed for autonomy.
+The inability or unwillingness of the NDH authorities to protect the Muslim population, local Muslim leaders pushed for autonomy.
 As part of this push, the leaders petitioned Adolf Hitler in late 1942 for the creation of a "Bosnian Guard" based on the Hadžiefendić Legion, to be under the direct control of the German Wehrmacht.
 The proposal also requested the transfer of all Muslim members of the Home Guard and Ustaše militia to the new force.

 The Germans were unwilling to undermine the NDH and refused to support the idea of a "Bosnian Guard" or even Muslim autonomy.
 Instead, the Reichsführer-SS Heinrich Himmler proposed to Hitler that a Muslim Waffen-SS division be raised instead.
 This allowed the Germans to take advantage of Muslim disillusionment with the NDH to their own advantage.
 Despite the objections of the NDH government, this was ultimately approved in February 1943, and Hadžiefendić was enlisted to assist in the recruiting.
 By mid–May 6,000 members of the Hadžiefendić Legion had been assembled for induction into the 13th Waffen Mountain Division of the SS Handschar (1st Croatian).